-This action item is a big part of company culture, something we’d like to think we know a bit about here at DotConnect.
+Safety and inclusion is a big part of company culture, and it’s something we’d like to think we know a bit about here at DotConnect.

 If you’re not sure if your team feels comfortable communicating their needs, just ask them.
 An anonymous survey is a good place to start.

-Here’s a great resource from the Forbes Coaches Council and another from the American Management Association on how you can start to build a safe space for your team.
-We also have a blog post on building company culture that you can check out here!
+Want to know more?
+We have a great resource from the Forbes Coaches Council and another from the American Management Association on how you can start to build a safe space for your team.

 Diversify Your Leadership

-It’s really difficult to foster an environment that encourages female-identifying employees to work for growth and higher positions in the company when there is little to no female representation in management positions.
+It’s really difficult to foster an environment that encourages female employees to grow into higher positions in a company when there is little to no female representation in management positions.
 Make sure you have women in leadership roles that are actively involved in all the decisions your organization makes, from the day-to-day decisions to the big industry moves.

 And, make sure this includes diversity in all under-represented groups!
-That means different races, disabilities, genders… Make sure you are thinking about all the different layers of what underrepresentation means.
+That means different races, disabilities, and genders.
+Make sure you are thinking about all the different layers of what underrepresentation means.

 Company culture starts with your leadership.
 If your leadership reflects what you want your company to represent, you’ll attract the right kinds of people.

-Another great way to diversify your leadership is to encourage growth from within your company!
-Leading us to our next point…
+Another great way to diversify your leadership is to encourage growth from within your company, which leads us to our next point.